gordian-engine/dragon/README.md

 One node on the network provides an arbitrary set of data and some details on how it is to be transfered, to create an "origination".
-The origination includes an [erasure-coding](https://en.wikipedia.org/wiki/Erasure_code) of the input data The erasure-coded shards also include corresponding Merkle proofs;
+The origination includes an [erasure-coding](https://en.wikipedia.org/wiki/Erasure_code) of the input data.
+The erasure-coded shards also include corresponding Merkle proofs;
 therefore, clients who have the Merkle root can verify that they have correctly received a shard of the original data.